JinyuanLiu-CV/HoLoCo/README.md

 - [Baidu Yun](https://pan.baidu.com/s/14Uo_0RfiPBc2NPEaggwgLw?pwd=HLCo)

 ### Test / Train
+This code natively supports the same naming for over-/under-exposed image pairs.
 ```shell
 # Test: use given example and save fused color images to result/SICE
 # If you want to test the custom data, please modify the file path in 'test.py'